-Access to naloxone
+Access to take-home naloxone

-Care providers working in all settings, including community clinics and services, pharmacies, hospitals, inpatient addiction programs, mental health care facilities, and correctional facilities, should provide people with naloxone and information on how to use naloxone and how to recognize and respond to a potential opioid overdose.
+Care providers working in all settings, including community clinics and services, pharmacies, hospitals, inpatient addiction programs, mental health care facilities, and correctional facilities, should provide people with take-home naloxone.
+They should also provide information on how to use naloxone and how to recognize and respond to a potential opioid overdose.